 A copy of this correspondence to property owners will be recorded in the online IWorQ permitting system under the property address.

 For structures that have sustained flood damage but are not destroyed or nearly destroyed (and will be renovated instead of demolished):

 To request a substantial damage determination letter, please work with your licensed contractor to complete a repair/improvement cost form at the link below which itemizes your repair costs:

 Email the repair/improvement cost form to our Floodplain Coordinator, Kristin Schumacher (Kristin.Schumacher@fmbgov.com).
 She will review the supplied cost estimate for a possible 50% substantial improvement or substantial damage (SI/SD) determination.
 If it is determined that the total cost of repair (labor and materials) will exceed 50% of the pre-damaged market value of the structure, a substantial damage determination letter will be issued, and you can forward this substantial damage determination letter to your insurance company for Increased Cost of Compliance (ICC) purposes.

 For more information on the “50% rule,” including instructions on determining the 50% threshold amount, here is a link to our 50% Rule page:

-For repairs to existing structures which are not substantially damaged (less than 50%): If you need to change, replace, or extend plumbing, electrical, mechanical, or structural systems of the building, you need a residential (both inside and outside work) permit, an interior remodel (just inside work) permit, or a trade permit for the change to the electrical, plumbing, or mechanical systems.
+For repairs to existing structures which are not substantially damaged (less than 50%): If you need to change, replace, or extend plumbing, electrical, mechanical, or structural systems of the building, you need a residential (both inside and outside work) permit, an interior remodel (just inside work) permit, or a trade permit (to work on an electrical, plumbing, or mechanical system).
 It is recommended that property owners have Florida-licensed contractors obtain the permit(s) in the contractor’s name.